-A.8.2 These class rules shall take precedence over the measurement certificate.

-A.8.3 Any interpretation of these class rules required at an event may be made by the international jury constituted in accordance with RRS (appendix N).
-Such interpretation shall only be valid during the event and the organising authority shall, as soon as practical after the event, inform WS, the MNA and the IF18CA.
+A.7.2 Interpretation of these class rules at an event shall be carried out in accordance with RRS (appendix N).
+The organising authority shall, as soon as practical, inform WS and the IF18CA of an interpretation.

-A.9 INTERNATIONAL CLASS FEE AND WS BUILDING PLAQUE
+A.8 WS PLAQUE FEE